sebescudie/GammaLauncher/README.md

 ## Changelog

+### 4.1.1

+- Elementa custom styles assignd to Create, resulting in a major performance improvement, thanks to  @bj-rn for this one! (#29)

+- Fixes Kill VVVV overlay button not closing when being clicked

 ### 4.1.0

 - When an uninstall succedes, a version scan is triggered so that the dropdown is always up to date